 Edit: Unfortunately Boardbooster is gone for good – try Tailwind instead!

 One of the most important aspects of successful traffic generation with Pinterest is to pin a lot and regularly.
 That means that you need a tool that allows you to schedule pins in advance – or you will spend all your days on Pinterest instead of working on your business or blog.

 BoardBooster provides you with three main methods to schedule pins:

 - Campaigns: You specify a couple of pins that you want to be used to pin to one or several boards.
 BoardBooster will randomly choose a pin from this list of pins and pin it to the board.

 - Scheduler: You pin pins to a secret board and BoardBooster will then pin these pins to the specified board.

 - Looping: BoardBooster will repin pins from a board to the same board.
 This makes sense if you already have large boards with tons of relevant pins and just want to make sure the boards stay active and pin matching pins.

 For each of the three methods, you can choose a frequency from one pin every couple of days to several pins per day.
 The best frequency depends on the number of pins you have to choose from – and if you are pinning to group boards on the rules of the boards.

-Tailwind is another scheduling tool for Pinterest that works in a slightly diffrent way than BoardBooster.
+Tailwind is another scheduling tool for Pinterest that works in a slightly different way than BoardBooster.
 You simply set times when you want Tailwind to send a pin and then you upload pins, specify the board you want the pin to be posted to and you are good.

-Tailwind provides you with best times to pin and some thorough analytics to help you to learn what works well and what does not.
+Tailwind provides you with the best times to pin and some thorough analytics to help you to learn what works well and what does not.